AnalyticDB for MySQL V3.1.3.3 or later in elastic clusters can separate hot and cold data stored in tables or partitions.

 Assume that the number of hot partitions is N and you want to change the number of hot partitions to M.

-• If M is greater than N, the data of M-N partitions is migrated from cold partitions to hot partitions.
+• If M is greater than N, the data of M - N partitions is migrated from cold partitions to hot partitions.

 In the following example, the number of hot partitions is changed from five to six.
-As a result, the data of partition 20201104 that has the largest partition key value is migrated from cold partitions to hot partitions.
-Data migration from cold partitions to hot partitions
+As a result, the data in partition 20201104 that has the largest partition key value is migrated from cold partitions to hot partitions.冷热迁移

-• If M is less than N, the data of N-M partitions is migrated from hot partitions to cold partitions.
+• If M is less than N, the data of N - M partitions is migrated from hot partitions to cold partitions.

 For example, the number of hot partitions is changed from five to four.
-As a result, the data of the partition that has the smallest partition key value is migrated from hot partitions to cold partitions.
+As a result, the data in the partition that has the smallest partition key value is migrated from hot partitions to cold partitions.

 Query the distribution of hot and cold data storage